silkmoon18/csci-420/assignment-2/readme.md

 3. Press c to move downward(world camera).

-4. Press e to start a roller-coaster.
+4. Press e to ride a roller-coaster.
 (Need to get close enough.
 Distance = 5 by default)

+5. Press e to stop and reset a running roller-coaster.

-5. Press r to lock / unlock player's view when riding a roller-coaster.
+6. Press r to lock / unlock player's view when riding a roller-coaster.

-6. Press p to switch between player and world camera.
+7. Press p to switch between player and world camera.

-7. Rotate first-person view with mouse drag.
+8. Rotate first-person view with mouse drag.

-8. Press x to toggle screenshots recording.
+9. Press x to toggle screenshots recording.